 Most basic boat tours offered on White Beach offer Puka Shell Beach as one of their stops.
 This is the perfect option if your time on Boracay Island is limited as the day tour allows you to visit top attractions within 4 hours.
-This is, of course, not the best option if you truly want to relax on Puka.
-Going on this kind of tour will give you just enough time to walk the stretch, take photos, and perhaps, swim a bit.

 9. Sunset here is magnificent.

 Stay on Puka Shell Beach right before the evening sets in, and you will be treated to an undisrupted view of the sunset.
 It is definitely worth the wait!

 There is obviously a massive selection of properties to choose from on Boracay due to its popularity.
 Our strategy before we made it to the island was to find a room that was close enough to White Beach so that we could access the nice restaurants and services in the area, while still being far enough away from the pulsating disco sounds at night.